Coating and Finishing

 Resources available for the use of clients include:

 The PDC has a Faustel Laboratory Coater available on-site.
 The coater can process webs up to 12 inches in width at speeds of up to 100 fpm.
 It supports a variety of coating configurations.

 The Cylindrical Laboratory Coater (CLC 6000) is also available in-house and provides a means to evaluate coating formulations and substrates at commercial operating conditions.
 The CLC operates at speeds up to 6,000 fpm with pigmented coatings of up to 70% solids.

 Calendering improves the printing properties of paper and is controlled by base sheet moisture content, coating composition, line speed, pressure, and temperature.
-The PDC has an on-machine calender located prior to the reel of the paper machine, as well as an off-line, heated, soft-nip calender.
+The PDC has an on-machine calender located before the reel of the paper machine, as well as an off-line, heated, soft-nip calender.

 The PDC has a wide variety of print tests for paper and paperboard products, including a KRK Universal Printability Tester for testing of the pick, gloss, and mottle and an IGT Printability Tester for evaluating surface strength.